AItransCompetition/AITrans_DTP_Tools/network_tools/README.md

 Then you can input below :

-> python3 tc_ctl.py -load test.txt
+> python3 traffic_control.py -load trace.txt

 ## Delete the traffic control limit